chsxf/mfx.wiki.mirror/Using-Databases.md

 ## Conclusion

-You are now ready to continue your journey the framework.
+You are now ready to continue your journey with the framework.
 Go to the [[Framework Reference]] to get a deeper look into MFX.